HomeIP-GuideCanada General informationInvention (Paris Convention) Canada

 • Examination of a Canadian patent application

 Patent applications in Canada undergo formal and substantive examinations.
 The substantive examination must be requested within four years from the filing date in Canada.
-If the request is not filed and/or the examination fee is not paid in due time, the applicant will have 2 months from the notification by the Office to request the examination and pay the fee alongside the surcharge.
+There is no prescribed form for the examination request.
 It is also possible to request an accelerated examination under PPH.

 • Novelty grace period